JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 heart?
 Suppose the feeling she had roused in you (in the time when you believed in her) was not a feeling to be hidden?
 Suppose the love this wretch had inspired in you?
 Oh, how can I find words to say it in!
-How can I make a MAN understand that a feeling which horrifies me at myself, can be a feeling that fascinates me at the same time?
+How can I make a _Man_ understand that a feeling which horrifies me at myself, can be a feeling that fascinates me at the same time?
 It’s the breath of my life, Godfrey, and it’s the poison that kills me–both in one!
 Go away!
 I must be out of my mind to talk as I am talking now.
 No! you mustn’t leave me–you mustn’t carry away a wrong impression.
 I must say what is to be said in my own defence.
-Mind this!
-HE doesn’t know–he never will know, what I have told you.
+Mind this! _He_ doesn’t know–he never will know, what I have told you.
 I will never see him–I don’t care what happens–I will never, never, never see him again!
 Don’t ask me his name!
 Don’t ask me any more!
 Let’s change the subject.
 Are you doctor